Vpekdas/Pipex/README.md

 To report issues, please create an issue here:  [issue tracker](https://github.com/Vpekdas/pipex/issues).

-If you'd like to contribute, please follow the steps outlined in our [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute, please follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License